IIIF/api/source/api/presentation/3.0/index.md

 ##### navDate

 A date that the client can use for navigation purposes when presenting this resource to the user in a time-based user interface, such as a calendar or timeline.
 More descriptive date ranges, intended for display directly to the user, _SHOULD_ be included in the `metadata` property for human consumption.
-If this resource contains Canvases with the `duration` property, the datetime given _SHOULD_ be the datetime at the start of this resource.
+If this resource contains Canvases with the `duration` property that represent real world events, the datetime given _SHOULD_ be the datetime at the start of this resource.
 For example, a Range that includes a Canvas that represents a set of video content recording a historical event, the `navDate` is datetime of the first moment of the recorded event.

 The value _MUST_ be an [`xsd:dateTime` literal][xsd-datetime].
 The value _MUST_ have a timezone, and _SHOULD_ be given in UTC with the `Z` timezone indicator but _MAY_ also be given as an offset of the form `+hh:mm`.
 In the situation where a timezone is not given, clients _SHOULD_ assume it to be UTC.